Introduction

 Are you, sir, then, saved, because you perfectly, or accurately, interpret and follow scripture?

-Apparently, I'd visited the author's website for a few days, to find no reply to my 10/16/2012 question.
+Apparently, I visited the author's website for a few days and found no reply to my 10/16/2012 question.
 I had moved on.

 2022 Continuation